Christian Pulisic: Style of play

 Following his promotion to the Dortmund first team, FourFourTwo writer Andy Mitten wrote that the Dortmund manager Thomas Tuchel "saw the potential – the speed, sharpness, strength, sublime fitness and mature decision-making that belied his age".
 Tuchel called Pulisic "the kind of guy who's very self-confident, shows his talent on the pitch, and doesn't show any nerves under pressure – which is a wonderful combination".
 Pulisic's Dortmund teammate Nuri Şahin said, "He's fearless [...]
 He has so much speed, but what I like most is his first touch.
 When he gets the ball, his first touch opens up a huge space for him even if there's no space."
-Since the 2018–19 season, Pulisic was most often deployed on the wing for Dortmund, and this continued at Chelsea and AC Milan, although towards the end of the 2023–24 Serie A season he found himself deployed more regularly in central areas as a playmaker.
-Because of his style of play, Pulisic is often subjected to fouls by opponents.
+Since the 2018–19 season, Pulisic was most often deployed on the wing for Dortmund, and this continued at Chelsea and AC Milan.
+At Milan, with the presence of Rafael Leão on the left of the attacking third, Pulisic once again moved to the right wing.
+However, in absence of Leão, Pulisic sometimes was deployed as a left winger, his traditionally preferred position.
+He is also deployed regularly in central areas as a central attacking midfielder ("trequartista") as Milan's attacking third's playmaker.
+Because of his direct style of play, Pulisic is often subjected to fouls by opponents, which he holds the UEFA Champions League record of the most fouled player in a single match with 11.
+He typically takes corner kicks for the United States and AC Milan, which he is 1 of only 5 players in the history of the UEFA Champions League that has scored an Olimpico goal in the competition.

 In July 2020, Chelsea manager Frank Lampard compared him positively to former Chelsea winger Eden Hazard, saying Pulisic "has a more direct attacking instinct.
 He has the talent to pass through defenders and run inside the box which is a great trait in the modern game."
 Lampard added, "There's still more development to come.
 Christian is taking responsibility to change games."

-At Milan with the presence of Rafael Leão on the left of the attacking third, Pulisic once again moved to the right wing.
-However, in absence of Leão, Pulisic sometimes is deployed as a left winger, his traditionally preferred position.
 Pulisic has been praised by Milan manager Stefano Pioli, as “He has quality, intensity and willingness." – “He’s scoring a lot, too, which isn’t always easy for a winger.”
 Pulisic is routinely deployed as a central attacking midfielder ("trequartista") as the attacking third's playmaker.